eyoelmulugeta/R_Final_project/README.md

 <img width="1440" alt="Screen Shot 2022-12-12 at 12 20 28 AM" src="https://user-images.githubusercontent.com/112992643/207182571-9a83115b-2e22-4886-be92-a52a77f784b8.png">

-# 2. plot genus by month
+## 2. plot genus by month

-for the third plot we did genus by count and showing how mant times it occured in a month.
+For the third plot we did genus by count and showing how mant times it occured in a month. we drew certain conclusions from doig this analysis. for example Genus Adalia was mostly found during the end of the year which shows it's found mostly on colder months.
 <img width="1440" alt="Screen Shot 2022-12-12 at 7 30 55 PM" src="https://user-images.githubusercontent.com/112992643/207205720-7fc71719-321a-41b1-9ca8-2275599807de.png">